 14. Offer to take the relationship a step further.
 There are a number of things you could do to advance your friendship with someone: offer to eat with them, talk over a cup of coffee, see a sports game, have a beer or two with them, etc. Even if people don’t take you up on your offers, they will be flattered that you like them enough to want to take the friendship to a deeper level.
 In a way, they will look up to you because you have the guts to take charge of your life and build friendships instead of expecting those friendships to magically appear for you.

 Become a skilled communicator

-If you can develop only a few of these techniques, you’ll dramatically improve your ability to connect with people from all walks in life and social circles.
-Take some time to observe the most sociable people in your life and you’ll see many of these methods in full use.
-And they aren’t done in a way that is rigid or in a way that would be too noticeable by most people.
+If you take the time to develop even a few of these communication skills, you will dramatically improve your ability to connect with people from all walks in life at work and in social circles.
+Take some time to observe the most socially skilled people you know and you’ll see many of these methods in full use.
+Notice that they aren’t done in a way that is rigid or in a way that would be too noticeable.
 They are done naturally and in a way that fits in with the current situation.

-For the best results, just relax and let these techniques flow out of you naturally.
+For the best results, just relax and let these communication skills flow naturally.
 Be as close to your true self as you can.
-Choose the techniques that fit best with your personality and what your motives are when you interact with people.
-Learn to get a feel for which ones to use for particular situations and the ones that don’t match so well with who you are as a person.
+Choose the techniques that fit best with your personality and your motives when you interact with people.
+Learn to get a feel for which ones to use for particular situations and the ones don’t resonate with who you are as a person.

 Communication skills lead to new opportunities

-Since people play such a big role in your life, your entire life will go much smoother if you develop not only the techniques that fit best with who you are as an individual but the ones you can think of that aren’t on this list.
+Since people play such a big role in your life, your entire life will go much smoother if you take the time to improve the way you connect with others by developing better communication skills.

-If one of your goals in life is to become a fearless and confident public speaker, my friend and colleague Andrew Rondeau can help.
-He has put together a truly comprehensive resource for mastering public speaking.
+If one of your goals in life is to become a fearless and confident public speaker, this short video has some excellent tips on public speaking from world champion public speaker, Darren LaCroix.